tencentyun/qcloud-documents/product/计算与网络/容器服务/常见问题FAQ/集群常见问题_en.md

 Currently, Ubuntu 16.04 is supported.
 CentOS 7 will become supported soon.
 Submit a ticket or contact us through QQ group if you wish to use other operating systems.

 ### 5. What are the lower storage limit and upper storage limit for system disk?
 The system disk is 20 GB by default (free).
 Lower and upper limits are 20 GB and 50 GB respectively.
-Submit a ticket or contact us through QQ group if you wish to use a larger system disk.
+Submit a ticket to rwwish to use a larger system disk.
 It is recommended that you use a system disk configuration larger than 50 GB.

-## FAQ on CVM Expansion
+## FAQ on Adding Nodes
 ### 1. What are the restrictions when expanding CVMs?
 You can only choose a region in which your current cluster resides, but you may choose a different availability zone.
 Clusters can be deployed across different availability zones.